Confluent Cloud API and Confluent CLI for Custom Connectors¶

 Describe a custom plugin¶

-The following examples show how to describe a custom plugin using the CLI.
+Use the following command to describe a custom plugin using the CLI.

 confluent connect custom-plugin describe <plugin-ID> [flags]